Hikmat21/PALMORA-GROUP-HR-ANALYSIS/README.md

 # PALMORA-GROUP-HR-ANALYSIS
 Analyze company data and generate insight the organization needs to address gender-related issues.

+## Steps:

+- Cleaning of Data

+- Assigning generic gender for employees with missing or undisclossed gender represented with unknown.

+- Employee with no salary is filter

+- Rows with null department was removed.
+This is done to ensure only active employee with valid department information.

+- Stacked column was used for the Gender Distribution by Region and Department.

+- A Donut chart was used to visualize the performance rating by Gender.

 ## 1. What is the gender distribution in the organization?
 Distil to regions and departments.

 ### Gender Distribution by Region and Department